Bankrupting Sybil Despite Churn: Analysis

+\begin{proof} Recall that the server issues all IDs a $1$-difficult challenge prior to iteration $0$.
+This ensures the fraction of bad IDs at the end of iteration $0$ is at most $\kappa$.
+Thus, our lemma statement holds for $i=0$.
 Next, note that in Step 2 ending each iteration $i>0$, the server issues a $1$-difficult challenge to all IDs.
-Let $N^s_i$ be the number of IDs in the system at the beginning of the purge.
-Recall from Section \ref{sec:model-main} that at most at most an $\epsilon-$fraction of good IDs can depart in a round.
+Let $N^s_i$ be the number of IDs in the system at the start of the purge.
+Recall from Section \ref{sec:model-main} that at most an $\epsilon-$fraction of good IDs can depart in a round.
 Thus, $N_i \geq N^s_i - \epsilon N^s_i = (1-\epsilon)N^s_i$.

-Since the adversary holds at most a $\kappa \leq 1/18$ fraction of the resource, the number of bad IDs in the system at the end of iteration $i$ is at most $N^s_i/18 \leq {N_i}/(18({1-\epsilon}))$. \end{proof}
+Since the adversary holds at most a $\kappa$ fraction of the resource, the number of bad IDs in the system at the end of iteration $i$ is at most $\kappa N^s_i \leq \kappa N_i/(1-\epsilon)$. \end{proof}